ariok/BWWalkthrough/README.md

 ## What is BWWalkthrough?
 BWWalkthrough (BWWT) is a class that helps you create **Walkthroughs** for your iOS Apps.
-It differs from other similar classes since it hasn't a rigid template; BWWT is just a layer placed over your controllers that gives you complete **freedom on views design**.
+It differs from other similar classes in that there is no rigid template; rigid template; BWWT is just a layer placed over your controllers that gives you complete **freedom on the design of your views.**.

 ![Preview](http://www.thinkandbuild.it/gifs/BWWalkthrough_mini2.gif)

 Video preview [Here](http://vimeo.com/106542773)

-The class comes with a set of **prebuilt animations** that are automatically applied to the subviews of each page.
-This set can be  easily substituted by your custom animations.
+The class comes with a set of **pre-built animations** that are automatically applied to the subviews of each page.
+This set can be  easily substituted with your custom animations.

 BWWT is essentially defined by 2 classes:
 **BWWalkthroughViewController** is the Master (or Container).
-It shows the walkthrough and contains UI elements shared among all the Pages (like UIButtons and UIPageControl).
+It shows the walkthrough and contains UI elements that are shared among all the Pages (like UIButtons and UIPageControl).

-**BWWalkthroughPageViewController** defines every single Page that are going to be displayed with the walkthrough inside the Master.
+**BWWalkthroughPageViewController** defines every single Page that is going to be displayed with the walkthrough inside the Master.

-## What it is not?
+## What it's not?
-BWWT is not a copy-paste/just-work class and it is not a fixed walkthrough template.
+BWWT is not a copy-paste-and-it-just-works class and it is not a fixed walkthrough template.
 If you need a simple no-configuration walkthrough, BWWT is not the right choice.

 ## How to use it?